Clinton Anderson (horse trainer): Early life

 Anderson was born and raised in Australia.
 He left school at age 15 to begin a series of apprenticeships with several Australian horse trainers.
 Three years later, he opened his own training facility.

 Career

 Anderson moved to the United States in 1996.
-In 1997 he began teaching nationwide horsemanship clinics.
-In 2001 he launched his own TV show.
+In 1997, he began teaching nationwide horsemanship clinics.
+In 2001, he launched his own TV show.
 He has competed in national reining competitions.
-In 2003 he competed in the first Road to the Horse colt-starting competition and won with Hancock Sug, defeating Curt Pate and John Lyon's son, Josh Lyons.
+In 2003, he competed in the first Road to the Horse colt-starting competition and won, defeating Curt Pate and John Lyons' son, Josh Lyons.
 In 2005, he won the second Road to the Horse competition over Craig Cameron and Van Hargis.
-He competed in 2011 but lost to Chris Cox, and is scheduled to compete again in 2017.
+He competed in 2007, but lost to Chris Cox.
+He competed in 2011, again losing to Chris Cox.
+He most recently competed in 2016, losing to Nick Dowers.

 In 2020, Anderson moved from his previous training facility in Stephenville, Texas to Farmington, Arkansas.
 There, he continues to operate Downunder Horsemanship.